magento/pwa-studio/pwa-devdocs/src/tutorials/configure-sass-less/index.md

 ---
-title: Configure SASS or LESS
+title: Enable SASS or LESS support
 ---

-This tutorial provides the steps to configure SASS or LESS in your project.
+This tutorial provides the steps to enable SASS or LESS support in your storefront project.

-With this configuration, you will be able to use these preprocessors with [CSS Modules][].
+Use these Webpack configurations to add support for SASS and LESS alongside [CSS Modules][].

-## Configuring SASS
+## Add SASS support

 ### Step 1.
 Install dependencies

-To configure SASS, you need to install these dev dependencies:
+Use a package manager, such as `yarn` or `npm`, to install the SASS loader as a dev dependency.

 ```sh
 yarn add --dev sass-loader node-sass